You'll dance every day.

 Core classes include modern dance, ballet, anatomy and kinesiology for dancers, somatic studies, dance history, teaching, theater production, choreography, and Senior Synthesis.

 Enrich your dance portfolio with electives in African and Afro-Cuban, jazz, and tap.

 Apply to the university.
 Your application to the university must be on file prior to your audition.
-The early action and academic scholarship application deadline is November 1.
-The undergraduate (freshman) deadline is January 15.
-The transfer application priority deadline is March 1.
+The early action and academic scholarship application deadline is November 1,the regular decision application deadline is January 15, and the transfer application priority deadline is March 1.